-I am Vaida Mikliušienė, an autodidact who aspires to become a professional artist.
+I am Vaida Mikliušienė, an autodidact artist.
+A painter.

-Born in 1980 in Kėdainiai, Lithuania, I received a Master in Law degree from Vilnius University, Lithuania, in 2005, and then worked for ten years as a lawyer specializing in intellectual property law, competition law, and litigation.
-Nonetheless I felt that I could and should make art.
+Born in 1980 in Kėdainiai, Lithuania, I received a Master in Law degree from Vilnius University, Lithuania, in 2004, and then worked for ten years as a lawyer specializing in intellectual property law, competition law, and litigation.
+Nonetheless, I felt that I could and should make art.

 The idea of creating art became too tempting over time.
 I hung up my court attire and moved with my family to live in Switzerland in 2015.
-Now I live in Thun where I started making and studying art.
+Now I am in Wädenswil, Canton Zürich, where I study and create art.
 I am married and have 2 daughters.

 Photo credit: Andrea Antosikova Photography